MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-onedrive-enterprise.md

 ![](media/deploy-onedrive-enterprise_image6.png)

+> [!NOTE]
-***Note:** The script installer deployment type already has a detection method script and will correctly assess the installation.
-Also, there is an uninstall switch, which means that you can easily remove the OneDrive client, if necessary.*
+> The script installer deployment type already has a detection method script and will correctly assess the installation.
+Also, there is an uninstall switch, which means that you can easily remove the OneDrive client, if necessary.

 For more information about packages and programs in System Center Configuration Manager, see [Packages and programs in System Center Configuration Manager](https://docs.microsoft.com/sccm/apps/deploy-use/packages-and-programs).